inbarblech/BCI4ALS---Team/README.md

 In addition, you need to install openBCI-GUI and LabRecorder (LSL).

 ## Notes
-* All the data we used was collected using openBCI based EEG headset with 13 channels.
+* All the data we used was collected using openBCI based EEG headset with 13 channels and standard 10-20 configuration.
 * Current model (EEGNET) results:
   * All correct predictions: 43, Total test: 90, Total accuracy: 48% ​
   * Target correct predictions: 15, Targets in test: 28, Target accuracy: 54% ​